GCW48/cs386-a1/Deliverables/deliverable2.md

 ## core mechanics:
 The core mechanics should be workable and fluid.

 validation: For functionality destructive testing should be practiced.
-For game feel, playtests should be done until a majority of participants feel satisfied in the movement.
+For game feel, playtests should be done until a 8/10 of participants feel satisfied in the movement.

 ## stealth system:
 The stealth system should be functional with it changing enemy pathfinding.